Child pornography laws in Portugal

 Child pornography laws in Portugal state that such pornography is statutorily criminalised in the Portuguese Criminal Code.

 Age of consent

 The age of sexual consent in Portugal is, in principle, 14 years of age.
 The participation of underage persons in pornographic scenes is subject to stricter standards, however, because they are subject to the general regime of adulthood, which was set by the Civil Code at the age of 18.

-Criminalized behaviours
+Criminalised behaviours

 Section 176 of the Portuguese Criminal Code criminalises the following behaviours: